Thinking about sleeping together, but not sure when the time is right? Dating more than one person? Here are 3 tips for handling intimacy .

 Dear Good Girl,

-Glad you could make it to the teleclass Patti Found Love and You Can Too!
+Glad you could make it to my teleclass with my client Patti who found love.
 This is a great question and would have been good for the Q & A portion of the call.

 For the most part, I doubt a lot of single women over 40 are sleeping with multiple partners.
-I have three methods to help you handle this big question of what is the right time for sleeping together.
+However, I have three methods to help you handle this big question of when is the right time for sleeping together.

-1) Holding Out.
-I think they are holding off before sleeping together.
-That way you keep the emotional attachment from happening prematurely before you know if a man has real compatibility and long-term potential.
-And you also avoid sleeping with several guys at the same time which might not be the best thing for you emotionally or physically.
+Many women hold off before sleeping together to prevent getting emotionally attached prematurely before you know if a man has long-term potential.
+Waiting also helps you avoid sleeping with several guys at the same time which might not be the best choice emotionally or physically.

 Now I realize that it’s not easy to wait, but it sure makes things easier emotionally.
 When you take your time before sleeping together, you give yourself a chance to get to know a man without your hormones (oxcytocin) kicking in and clouding your judgement.

-When I was dating and seeing multiple men simultaneously, it rarely lasted.
+When I was dating and seeing multiple men simultaneously, this overlap of guys rarely lasted.
 Most men disappeared after one, two or three dates.
 I waited at least for the sixth date to sleep with a guy because that showed me a man was consistently pursuing me.
 I interpreted this as him having genuine interest.

 Some women worry that a man won’t want to wait.
 My dating advice is that if a man doesn’t want to wait, he’s probably not the right guy.

 Understand the point of waiting is not to play a game; it’s about guarding your heart.
-Most women start to bond after s.e.x which is a natural reaction.
-Personally I chose to wait so I could feel more comfortable.
-Yet, making a man wait isn’t the magic bullet to create his loyalty.
-Not by a long stretch.
-This is really about you and your emotional care.
+Most women start to bond after sex which is a natural response.
+I chose to wait to guard my heart.

-2) No S.E.X Before Monogamy.
-Another way to handle sleeping together is to wait until you discuss and achieve exclusivity.
-That’s the dating advice Patti Stanger, Bravo TVs Millionaire Matchmaker would give you.
-She is know for saying, “No s.e.x before monogamy!”
-And Patti says that what you tell a man when he suggests intimacy.
-“Oh, I don’t sleep with a man until we’re exclusive.”
-This is a statement setting a boundary.
-You are not asking him to be exclusive, simply stating the facts.
+Another way to handle sleeping together is to wait until you discuss and agree on exclusivity.
+That’s the dating advice Patti Stanger, Bravo TVs Millionaire Matchmaker gives.
+Patti says this is what you tell a man when he suggests intimacy, “Oh, I don’t sleep with a man until we’re exclusive.”

-So, the choice is up to you.
+So, the choice is up to you for sleeping together.
 A lot depends on your emotional makeup and strength.
-Any of these approaches can work to help you not jump in the sack before you are ready mentally.
+Any of these three approaches can work to keep you from jumping in the sack before you are emotionally ready.

-Now if you are dating several different men casually, and there are big gaps in time between dates, that is another story.
+If you’re dating several different men casually, and there are big gaps in time between dates, that is another story.
 Casual dating means you don’t plan to get attached to anyone.
-But if you are serious about finding lasting love, as your dating coach, I’d advise against casual dating.
+However, if you’re serious about finding lasting love, my dating advice is to avoid casual dating.

 Hope that helps clear things up for you about sleeping together!